Friday, September 29, 2017

 The Three Great Archangels

-Master of Pratovecchio, The Three Archangels
++Master of Pratovecchio, The Three Archangels

 Italian, c.
 1450

-Berlin, Gemäldegalerie der Staatliche Museen zu Berlin
+Berlin, Gemäldegalerie der Staatliche Museen

 September 29th was once known as Michaelmas, the feast of Saint Michael the Archangel.
-Then, in 1969 when the revised list of feast days was released it became the Feast of Saints Michael, Gabriel and Raphael, Archangels.
+Then, in 1969 when the revised list of feast days was released, it became the Feast of Saints Michael, Gabriel and Raphael, Archangels.
 This is a wise reminder that Michael is not the only archangel whose name we know from the Bible.
-There are two others whose activity on God's behalf within the mortal world has been worthy of notice and remembrance.
+There are two others whose activity on God's behalf within the mortal world has been thought worthy of notice and remembrance.

 The names of the Archangels suggest the sphere of activity in which they take part.